Climate and Average Weather Year Round in Sarasota Florida, United States

 The average hourly wind speed in Sarasota experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 7.8 months, from September 18 to May 12, with average wind speeds of more than 8.5 miles per hour.
-The windiest day of the year is November 6, with an average hourly wind speed of 10.7 miles per hour.
+The windier part of the year lasts for 7.8 months, from September 19 to May 13, with average wind speeds of more than 8.5 miles per hour.
+The windiest month of the year in Sarasota is November, with an average hourly wind speed of 10.6 miles per hour.

-The calmer time of year lasts for 4.2 months, from May 12 to September 18.
-The calmest day of the year is July 19, with an average hourly wind speed of 6.3 miles per hour.
+The calmer time of year lasts for 4.2 months, from May 13 to September 19.
+The calmest month of the year in Sarasota is July, with an average hourly wind speed of 6.4 miles per hour.

 The predominant average hourly wind direction in Sarasota varies throughout the year.